MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/threat-analytics.md

 - **Latest threats**—lists the most recently published threat reports, along with the number of devices with active and resolved alerts.
 - **High-impact threats**—lists the threats that have had the highest impact to the organization.
 This section ranks threats by the number of devices that have active alerts.
-- **Threat summary**—shows the overall impact of all the threats reported in threat analytics by showing the number of threats with active and resolved alerts.
+- **Threat summary**—shows the overall impact of tracked threats by showing the number of threats with active and resolved alerts.

 Select a threat from the dashboard to view the report for that threat.